 In order to generate your stats, you need to include our tracking code in your email.
 When your email is viewed by your subscribers, this tracking code will load an image from our servers.
 This enables us to discern what email client the recipient was using, and how they interacted with your email (reads, printing, forwarding, and so on).

 Be sure to check out our step-by-step video guide at the bottom!

 Create a new tracking code

 To get started, we recommend you create a tracking code from within an email project.
 This will ensure your email tracking and reporting are linked to your email project and available in the context of that email's workflow.
 There are two places within an email project to create a tracking code.
 You can click Set up in the Tracking section of the email summary view, or you can click New tracking code in the Analytics tab of your email project navigation bar.

 Alternatively, you can create one by clicking New tracking code from the Analytics dashboard which is accessible via the Litmus top-level navigation.
 However, any tracking code created in this way will not be linked to an email project in Litmus and reports will only be available to view from the Analytics dashboard.
 This option is best reserved for any emails you may be building and testing outside of Litmus or if you plan to use a single tracking code to track multiple emails with a shared template.

 Either method above will start the tracking code creation process, which we will walk you through below.

 Tracking code setup

 In step 1, you’ll be asked to name the code and choose your email service provider (ESP).
-If you do not see your ESP listed can select "Other" from the drop-down.
+If you do not see your ESP listed, you can select Other from the drop-down.
 You can still collect opens, engagements, and email client data, without selecting your ESP or including any merge tag from your email service provider.